DEFT: Differentiable Branched Discrete Elastic Rods for Modeling Furcated DLOs in Real-Time: Introduction

-To address these challenges, this paper introduces \textbf{D}ifferentiable Branched Discrete \textbf{E}lastic Rods for Modeling \textbf{F}urcated DLOs in Real-\textbf{T}ime (\DEFT).
-This framework introduces a novel junction coupling approach that accurately models dynamic propagation between parent and child branches while maintaining real-time performance.
-As this paper illustrates through real-world evaluations, \DEFTn enables three essential wire harness assembly tasks: 3D shape matching, multi-thread grasp, and precise thread grasping and insertion.
-The contributions of this paper are four-fold: \begin{enumerate} \item A novel differentiable BDLO model that accurately captures how dynamics propagate through wire harness junction points thereby enabling model parameters to be efficiently identified via experimental observation; \item A computational representation that enables efficient inference and model parameter learning through parallel programming in concert with analytical gradients; \item A specialized Graph Neural Network (GNN) architecture for BDLO residual learning, which can compensate for numerical integration errors that arise over long time horizon prediction; \item A comprehensive experimental validation demonstrating \DEFT's superior performance in accuracy, speed, and sampling efficiency compared to existing approaches, including integration into a motion planning framework for real-world manipulation tasks. \end{enumerate} The framework is implemented in PyTorch for seamless integration with deep learning workflows, and represents, to the best of our knowledge, the first quantitative investigation of BDLO modeling and manipulation in real-world settings.
-The results demonstrate that DEFT enables reliable autonomous manipulation of complex wire harnesses, addressing a significant challenge in manufacturing automation.
-Upon acceptance the code associated with this paper will be made publically available.
+To address these challenges, this paper introduces \textbf{D}ifferentiable Branched Discrete \textbf{E}lastic Rods for Modeling \textbf{F}urcated DLOs in Real-\textbf{T}ime (\DEFT), a novel differentiable physics-based framework that accurately predicts dynamic BDLO behavior over long time horizons with real-time inference capabilities.
+The contributions of this paper are four-fold: First, a novel differentiable BDLO model that accurately captures dynamics propagation at junctions, enabling efficient parameter identification.
+Second, a computational representation that enables efficient inference and model parameter learning through parallel programming combined with analytical gradients.
+Third, a specialized Graph Neural Network (GNN) architecture for residual learning to correct numerical integration errors over long horizons.
+Fourth, a comprehensive experimental validation demonstrating that DEFT outperforms prior methods in accuracy, speed, and sample efficiency while enabling practical applications such as 3‑D shape matching, multi‑branch grasping, and thread insertion (Figure \ref{fig:first_page}).
+The framework is implemented in PyTorch for seamless integration with deep learning workflows, and represents, to the best of our knowledge, the first quantitative study of BDLO modeling and manipulation in real-world settings.
+A visualization of DEFT's contributions can be found in Appendix~\ref{appendix:DEFT contribution vis}.